Docked: Mar 14, 2026

 NotionTeam wiki.

 RaycastMy first install on every Mac.
-At this point, I navigate my Mac through hotkeys only.
+I basically navigate my Mac with hotkeys.
 Should write about that setup.

 MessagesPreferred messaging app, but yeah… there's WhatsApp in Europe.
 See Beeper.

-BeeperAll message apps combined in one.
-Significant upgrade over having 4 different dock icons for messaging services.
+BeeperAll messaging apps in one.
+Much better than 4 dock icons for different services.

-CleanshotScreenshots for macOS how they should be.
+CleanshotScreenshots (& more!) for macOS how they should be.
 That is all.
-Absolute must on every MacBook.

-SleeveLovely and well-crafted utility that adds some color to my dock.
-Shows what's currently playing across the main streaming services.
+SleeveLovely and well-crafted utility that adds some color and personality to my dock.

-RescueTimeA utility that stuck with me over the years.
-Especially for the weekly overviews with a per-site breakdown.
+RescueTimeA utility that stuck with me.
+Especially for weekly overviews with a per-site breakdown.

 MacBook Pro14'' M1 Max, still going strong ~4.5 years later.
-The RAM feels like it's being pushed to the limit… but rarely.
+Rarely feel like the RAM is pushed to its limits.